heineborell/swe-for-ds/README.md

 and `password.txt` will be available inside the image at `/some/path/password.txt` during the running of `COMMAND`.
+Note that using this might require the docker buildkit, which can be enabled by setting the environment variable `DOCKER_BUILDKIT=1`.

 This is not the only way to handle secrets, but is a common way to use them.